Serapion-GmbH/claire-documentation/content/overview.md

 - Reduced time spent on repetitive document drafting tasks

-## Why Nova?
+## Why Claire?

-Nova offers unparalleled flexibility and ease of use for chatbot creation.
-With support for multiple AI providers and a user-friendly design, Nova caters to various needs and skill levels, ensuring a smooth and effective chatbot development experience.
+Claire offers unparalleled flexibility and ease of use for chatbot creation.
+With support for multiple AI providers and a user-friendly design, Claire caters to various needs and skill levels, ensuring a smooth and effective chatbot development experience.

 ---

-Explore the features and capabilities of Nova and start building your next chatbot today!
+Explore the features and capabilities of Claire and start building your next chatbot today!